 - Confirmation of full payment (copy of corresponding receipts)

-- Proof of technical data (prospectus, construction drawing, boat letter, etc.)
+- Proof of technical data (prospectus, construction drawing, boat letter)

-- if applicable, copy of the first page of the radio licence certificate
+- if necessary, copy of the first page of the radio authorization certificate

-- If applicable, copy of the certificate of registration of the vessel
+- if necessary, a copy of the certificate of registration of the vessel

-- If applicable, owners' association agreement with proof of the personal data of the respective owners (copy)
+- if applicable, joint owner's agreement with proof of the personal data of the respective owners (copy)